tatiana-perry/sdk-draft/checkoutsdk.md

 ```

 Run `stencil start` and go to `http://localhost:3000/checkout` and open the the console to see a checkout object.
 Add something to the cart and then navigate back to the checkout to see more information loaded in the object.
-Keep this object in mind since it will serve as a reference for what you can show on the checkout and is needed in the next step.
+Adding in `console.log` to the objects is a great way to see what the checkout objects being used are.

 ![Checkout Object React Console](/assets/checkout_object_console_log.png)